G-Man (comics)

-G-Man is an all-ages comic book or graphic novel written and illustrated by Chris Giarrusso and published by Image Comics.
+G-Man is an all-ages comic book written and illustrated by Chris Giarrusso and published by Image Comics.
 The comic has been published in the form of back-ups in other comic books as well as original one-shots and trade paperback collections.
 The comic features a young superhero who gains the powers of super strength, super endurance and flight when he wears a magic cape.
 G-Man and his friends were introduced in Giarrusso's "Comic Bits", published in Image's Savage Dragon series.
 There are two G-Man collections: Learning to Fly and Cape Crisis.
 The first volume, Learning to Fly, was published in 2009 by Image Comics.
 The second novel, Cape Crisis, was published in 2010.
 The character G-MAN previously made small appearances in the Savage Dragon series.

 Story

 The main character, Mikey G, wanted to be a superhero.
 He found a magic cape, which gave him the ability to fly, enhanced his strength and gave him some invulnerability.
 His older brother, Dave G, took a piece of the cape to make a belt.
 He called himself Great Man.